Latex Foam vs Memory Foam – Flo Mattress

 What is Latex Foam?

-1. Talalay Process: In this method, sap from rubber trees is partially poured into a mold.
-The remaining space is filled with air using a vacuum.
-The result is a softer latex foam compared to the other method.
+• Talalay Process: In this method, rubber tree sap is partially poured into a mould, along with some space filled with air using a vacuum.
+The result is a softer, more consistent foam texture.

 What is Memory Foam?